In this Power BI Tutorial, we will learn about Power BI Card visual. Also, we will discuss these topics:

 - Power BI Card visual

-- How create Power BI Card visual on Power BI Desktop
+- How to create Power BI Card visual on Power BI Desktop

 - Power BI Card Format

 - Power BI card conditional formatting

 - Power BI card browser

 - Power BI card tooltip

 - Power BI card number format